strongloop-archive/loopback-testing/README.md

-# DEPRECATED - This repo will be removed and archived soon
+# DEPRECATED - This repo will be removed and archived soon, see https://groups.google.com/forum/#!topic/loopbackjs/w038RvqHeYI

 ---